 - Salt: Just a dash is used to balance out the sweet ingredients.
 If your peanut butter is already heavily salted, you can use less salt than the recipe calls for.

-How to make these chocolate and peanut butter dessert bars
+How to make chocolate peanut butter crispy bars

 For the full ingredients list and step-by-step instructions, scroll down to view the recipe card below.